hackthehackerman/safer_crawler/README.md

 ## Performance

-As on 10/29/2022, running the crawler on a digital ocean droplet with 2GM ram and 1 AMD vCPU, the cralwer finished in 18 hours and scraped 2,022,837 records.
+As of 10/29/2022, running the crawler on a digital ocean droplet with 2GM ram and 1 AMD vCPU, the cralwer finished in 18 hours and scraped 2,022,837 records.
 The result database size is at 929 MiB.

 ## Credit